If you are playing gigs on saxophone, then chances are you would like to free yourself from the microphone stand.

 My main system these days is built by USA company Advanced Microphone Technologies who are known for great quality microphones (see picture at the top of this article).
 AMT’s latest system is called the Q7-LS and takes the concept of the Samson Airline mic to a whole new level.

 This is a professional sound quality system and again very compact with the sender built into the microphone arm like the Samson design.
-The microphone on this system though is far superior giving a more dynamic and clear sound.
+The microphone on this system though is far superior giving a more dynamic mic, and clear, direct sound.

 The receiver unit gives you the option of selecting from 99 channels keeping your system from clashing with other performers’ frequencies.